 Reliability and expertise

-Choosing an unreliable vendor may cause disguised ‘cheating.’
-This may mean unjustified testing team augmentation.
-You may also have to pay for activities that were reported, but not performed or performed partially.
-A good solution to avoid such situations is to pay attention to vendors’ references and success stories.
-A reliable QA outsourcing vendor should respect testing documentation (test strategy, plans, scenarios, cases, and reports) and give you easy access to their testing artefacts templates.
-A vendor’s competence can be proved by QA software testing certificates (International Software Testing Qualifications Board (ISTQB) or Quality Assurance Institute (QAI) of outsourced testing team members.
-In addition, a trustworthy company is to work by data security regulations and standards (HIPAA, PCI-DSS), quality and testing standards (ISO9001:2015, ISO/IEC/IEEE 29119).
+To choose a reliable vendor, it’s a good practice to pay attention to vendors’ references and success stories.
+A good vendor respects test documentation (a general test strategy and a plan, test scenarios, cases, and reports) and gives you easy access to their test artefacts templates.
+A vendor’s competence can be proved by QA software testing certificates (International Software Testing Qualifications Board (ISTQB) or Quality Assurance Institute (QAI) of outsourced test team members.
+In addition, a trustworthy company is to work by data security regulations and standards (HIPAA, PCI DSS), quality and testing standards (ISO9001:2015, ISO/IEC/IEEE 29119).

 Sufficient resources and services

 While choosing a vendor, mind that an outsourcing partner should have at least 5 times more testers than you need at the moment.
 Your software testing vendor should be able to perform all testing types (automated or manual; web, mobile or desktop; functional, performance, usability, compatibility, API, security testing, etc.).
-Even if there is no need in some of them now, when it comes to scaling up, your vendor will be able to ramp up and provide a wider QA and testing spectrum.
+Even if there is no need in some of them now, when it comes to scaling up, your vendor will easily ramp up and provide a wider testing scope.

-The main idea of testing outsourcing is to assign the time-consuming and scrupulous testing processes to a qualified external team and focus on the code creation, software design and integration.
-So, a vendor is to be self-managed to cover everything coming within testing processes: from a test strategy to testing itself.
-Again, vendors’ success stories and testing artifacts templates speak better for this QA outsourcing aspect.
-In addition, there should be an assigned QA manager on the vendor’s side too, for you to have a responsible person to address all related questions to.
+The main idea of QA outsourcing is to assign the time-consuming and scrupulous testing process, QA issue management, and its improvement to a qualified external team and focus on high-level quality management, the code creation, software design and integration.
+So, a vendor is to be self-managed to cover everything coming within efficient QA process: from the assistance with a requirements specification development to continuous testing during the whole application lifecycle.
+Again, a vendor’s success stories and test artifacts templates speak better for this QA outsourcing aspect.
+In addition, there should be an assigned QA manager on the vendor’s side too, so that you can address all related questions to a responsible person.

-According to the current statistics, less than a half (39%) of world-leading IT companies feel that they are effective in getting all the benefits from managing their outsourcing relations.
-So, here are some tips to help you be in this successful statistics’ minority and manage the chosen vendors effectively.
+According to the current statistics, less than a half (39%) of world leading IT companies feel that they are effective in getting all the benefits of managing their outsourcing relations.
+So, here are some tips to help you to manage the chosen vendors effectively.

 Understand your vendor